 Serving the public comes with its own pros and cons.
 The cons: It can be super difficult to meet everyone’s expectations.
 The pros: When you do, it’s incredibly rewarding; nothing is more satisfying than a happy customer.
 If someone calls you, and you’re able to take them from angry to being pleasantly surprised and thankful, it’s certainly an accomplishing feeling.

 Although you might have a clear plan in place for how to service customers, chances are there’s something you’re missing.
 The problem is, that most contact centers don’t know which pieces of the puzzle they need to fill.
 Luckily, there’s a foolproof way of tackling this.
 If you utilize these 5 tips on a regular basis, you’ll be sure to keep customers happy.

-1. Show Customers that You Care
+1. Show Customers You Care

 Have you ever talked to a customer service rep and had the feeling that they just don’t care?
-In a service environment, perception is everything.
+In a service environment, customer perception is everything.
 Positive language can greatly impact how customers feel about an experience, and can often rescue a bad interaction, leaving it on a high note.
 Be sure to use phrases like, “I will keep you updated”, “I will take responsibility”, or “I’d be frustrated too.”